segmentio/segment-docs/src/connections/sources/reverse-etl/index.md

 Teams | 1 million
 Business | 50 x the number of [MTUs](/docs/guides/usage-and-billing/mtus-and-throughput/#what-is-an-mtu) <br>or .25 x the number of monthly API calls

-When your limit is reached before the end of your billing period, your syncs will pause and then resume on your next billing cycle.
-To increase the number of processed Reverse ETL records, connect with your sales representative to upgrade your plan.
-If you're on a Free plan, upgrade to the Teams plan in the Segmet app.
+If you’re on a Teams or Business plan, to increase the number of processed Reverse ETL records, contact your sales representative to upgrade your plan.
+If you're on a Free plan, upgrade to the Teams plan in the Segment app.

 To see how many records you’ve processed using Reverse ETL, navigate to **Settings > Usage & billing** and select the **Reverse ETL** tab.